jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 section, we had our first route-finding road block.

 The feature above us looked too loose to climb and above the expected grade, but nothing else looked protectable.
-After attempting to read beween the lines of the topo's descriptions of the pitches, we decided it would be best to hang a right around a corner and hope something came into view.
+After attempting to read between the lines of the topo's descriptions of the pitches, we decided it would be best to hang a right around a corner and hope something came into view.